lostluck/experimental/local/internal/README.md

   * []byte avoidance -> To io.Reader/Writer streams
   * Error plumbing rather than log.Fatals or panics.

+# Notes to myself: 2023-01-01

+I did a little bit of cleanup and unification for the generation thing, and got it plumbed all the way through.

+It occurs to me that for continuous processing, I need to do the packaging for fusion and staging first.
+Each generation will be in it's own place in the pipeline. that each generation of a process can flow through the runner independantly.
+Basically, the returned bundle needs to know which stage it represents, so the next stage can be kicked off correctly from the previous one.
+So in addition to the generation, each bundle needs to have a stageID mapping.
+For convenience, this will be the index into the topologically sorted stage slice.

+This approach, while correct due to topological sorting, will end up having problems with respect to multiple transforms with Process Continuations.
+The generation numbers will get mixed up...
+So that means that each impulse would need to begin it's own subtree, with runner side flattens, and GBKs doing the same, as they wait for their input to be ready by watermark advancement.

+buildProcessBundle is going to need to take something other than a single transform....

+Oh boy.
+It's beginning to get complicated.

 # Notes to myself: 2022-12-31

 I cleaned up the urns, and deleted some long unused helper code.
 Using a generic factory function and a